Area of Study & Practice

 A variety of pedagogical methods are used to encourage active class interaction and participation.
 These include hypotheticals, simulations, small group work, and a "Poverty IQ Test."

 The course grade is based on a 20-to 30-page paper.
 (A limited number of students can meet their Advanced Writing Requirement through this seminar and their papers are a minimum of 30 pages.)
-In the papers, students conduct an in depth exploration of an area of Poverty Law in which they have developed an interest.
+In the papers, students conduct an in-depth exploration of an area of Poverty Law in which they have developed an interest.
 Some may choose to use their placement experience as a starting point, but most pick a different topic.
-Students must also complete the web posting assignments to pass the course.
+Students must also complete the web-posting assignments to pass the course.
 The quality of participation in other aspects of the course may alter the paper grade slightly.
 These aspects include meaningful work on class assignments, class discussion, web discussion, class presentations, and clinical work beyond the minimal required.

 This class is well suited for students who plan to work in public interest law through legal services, non-profits or the government.
 It is useful for students who will join firms and hope to participate in law firm pro bono projects.
 In addition, students who plan to be active on community boards or in elected or appointed offices may find this information useful.
-It is meant to expose students to a very wide variety of topics within poverty law and give students the means to do more detailed work in the areas that they find particularly interesting.
+It is meant to expose students to a wide variety of topics within poverty law and provide students with the means to do more detailed work in the areas that they find particularly interesting.

 This is a two-credit seminar with an optional third credit for at least 20 hours of a clinical externship.